5kuuk/CTF-writeups/amateurs-2023/frogmath/README.md

 With a heap leak and full control of `mm7`,  there's arbitrary write and read thanks to the `load` and `store` operations from integer mode.
 From there I got a libc leak from crafting and freeing a fake chunk in unsorted bin range (`size > 0x410`), then loading from this chunk (which contains a head pointer into libc)
 From the libc leak I leaked environ which is a stack pointer at constant offset from stack frames, and from there it's just classic return to system to pop a shell.

+Note that since `load` calls `free` after loading `mm0-mm6`, a valid chunk containing the values we want to leak is required to avoid a crash.
+Thus, I crafted a 0x40 sized chunk near environ (just set the chunk size to something in tcache range 8 bytes above environ, and make sure the chunk is aligned since they are no additional checks when freeing to tcache).

 ## Flag
 ```